InterLinked1/lbbs/README.md

 - All public functions (anything in header files) should be documented using doxygen.

 - Add unit tests if possible (modules only).

+- For complex functionality, add black box tests in the test framework.

 - Avoid C functions that are not multi-thread safe.